-Anti-Lock Brake System (ABS) (if equipped)
+ANTI-LOCK BRAKE SYSTEM (ABS) (IF EQUIPPED)

 The anti-lock brake system automatically reduces or increases brake pressure as needed to provide optimum braking control, reducing the chance of wheel lock-up during hard braking events or when braking on rough, uneven, slippery or loose surfaces.
-See page 8.
+See the Safe Riding Practices starting page 9.

-- 1. The anti-lock brake system cannot be turned off. - 2.
+The anti-lock brake system cannot be turned off.
 The ABS indicator always illuminates when vehicle power is turned on.
-It remains illuminated until the anti-lock system activates, which occurs when vehicle speed exceeds 6 MPH (10 km/h). - 3.
-When the lamp is illuminated, the anti-lock brakes will not activate, but the conventional brake system will continue to operate normally. - 4.
+It remains illuminated until the anti-lock system activates, which occurs when vehicle speed exceeds 6 mph (10 km/h).
+When the lamp is illuminated, the anti-lock brakes will not activate, but the conventional brake system will continue to operate normally.
 When the anti-lock brakes engage during a braking event, the rider will feel pulsing at the brake levers.
-Continue to apply steady pressure to the brakes for the best stopping performance. - 5.
-If the ABS light does not come on when the key is turned to the ON or PARK position, see your authorized INDIAN MOTORCYLE dealer for service.
+Continue to apply steady pressure to the brakes for the best stopping performance.

+If the ABS light does not come on when the key is turned to the ON or PARK position, see your authorized INDIAN MOTORCYCLE dealer for service.